The LJ Johnson sweepstakes have come to a conclusion.

 RB LJ Johnson Recruiting

-LJ Johnson was sought after by numerous other schools in addition to his finalists as well, including Alabama, Arizona, Arkansas, Auburn, Baylor, Florida State, Georgia, Georgia Tech, Houston, Louisiana, Louisiana Tech, Miami, Michigan, Michigan State, Nebraska, Notre Dame, Ohio State, Oklahoma State, Penn State, Stanford, TCU, Texas Tech, and USC.
+LJ Johnson was sought after by numerous other schools on the recruiting trail, including Alabama, Arizona, Arkansas, Auburn, Baylor, Colorado, Florida State, Georgia, Georgia Tech, Houston, Kansas, Louisiana, Louisiana Tech, Miami, Michigan, Michigan State, Nebraska, Notre Dame, Ohio State, Oklahoma State, Penn State, Stanford, TCU, Tennessee, Texas Tech, and USC.

-The Longhorns have been aggressive in their pursuit of the halfback; as we know, football recruiting is all about relationship building, and Texas head coach Tom Herman and running backs coach Stan Drayton have done their best to court Johnson.
+The Longhorns were aggressive in their pursuit of the halfback; as we know, football recruiting is all about relationship building, and former Texas head coach Tom Herman and running backs coach Stan Drayton did their best to court Johnson.

 Running Back LJ Johnson Highlights